Charles H. Diller Jr.

 Center for Entrepreneurial Leadership and Innovation

 The Charles H. Diller Jr. Center for Entrepreneurial Leadership and Innovation works toward: Improving the awareness of entrepreneurship as a career choice and as a crucially important economic activity among the campus community.
 Raising the profile of Shippensburg University as an attractive place to study, work, and visit.
-Facilitating the members of campus community to enter the entrepreneurial career.
-Provide members of entrepreneurial ecosystem an access to co-operate with and participate in the entrepreneurial projects of campus community.
+Facilitating the members of the campus community to enter the entrepreneurial career.
+Provide members of the entrepreneurial ecosystem access to co-operate with and participate in the entrepreneurial projects of the campus community.

 The center also provides additional funding for:

 - student competitions

 Assistant Director - Charles H. Diller, Jr. Center for Entrepreneurial Leadership and Innovation

 Entrepreneurship & Business Outreach